Although the system sets the hostname during the installation process, you can change it at any moment in Linux.

 Another way to get the system hostname in Linux is to run the

 hostnamectl command without any options:

-hostnamectl displays a few more related details of your system such as type of the system, operating system, kernel version, architecture, etc.
+Unlike the hostname command, hostnamectl displays a few more related details of your system, such as type of the system, operating system, kernel version, architecture, etc.

 Now let’s move on to changing the hostname of our Linux system.